elasticio/xml-component/README.md

 Provided XML document (for `XML to JSON`) should be [well-formed](https://en.wikipedia.org/wiki/Well-formed_document) in order to be parsed correctly.
 You will get an error otherwise.

+#### Environment variables
+No environment variables need to be set.

 ## Actions

 ### XML to JSON